European energy utilities are traders now – an oxymoron

 What happened when the fossilized energy markets in Europe were set free was, well nothing – for the moment at least.
 I touched upon this point already multiple times in my posts.
 Nothing happens quickly in the energy world.
 Changes take at least some years to produce a noticeable effect.
 In the case of energy market liberalization, it was almost a decade until things started to fall apart.

 But one thing everybody started to understand was that the neighbor’s playground was fair game.
 So the strategy was simple.
 Let’s do everything to cordon off the home market and let’s be super expansive on the neighbor’s playground.
-Your neighbor, of course, played the game by exactly the same tactics.
+Your neighbor, of course, played the game with the same tactics.
 In a fast-growing market with rising prices, this went by pretty unnoticed by everyone as the pie got bigger every day and there seemed to be enough for everyone.

-The party crashed when markets faltered in 2008 and suddenly everyone found himself on everyone else’s turf – and on each other’s throats.
+The party crashed when markets faltered in 2008 and suddenly everyone found himself on everyone else’s turf – and each other’s throats.

-Many utilities use trading in order to mask nonfunctioning underlying business.
+Many utilities use trading to mask nonfunctioning underlying business.
 In a normal world trading is a scavenging activity on top of the real world.
 It’s an optimization mechanism as the market somehow gives everything its value.

 If your underlying business has a problem, traders won’t solve it.
 If your LNG supply chain does not work, no amount of trading will save it.